WaxverseEst. MMXXIII

 Pour the pre-weighed fragrance oil into the wax in a thin stream.
 Stir gently, in one direction, for a clock-counted two minutes.
 Skipping this is the single biggest reason home candles smell weak: the fragrance has not actually bonded to the wax.

-Let the fragranced wax cool to 60°C. This is the soy 464 sweet spot for smooth tops on a room-temperature jar.
+Let the fragranced wax cool to 60°C for GB-464, or 65°C for KeraSoy 4130.
+Each wax has its own sweet spot for smooth tops on a room-temperature jar.
 Pour in one steady stream down the side of the glass, not onto the wick.
 Stop at 80% jar height.

 Leave the jars on the bench, untouched, for 24 hours.
 If the tops set with a small dip around the wick (very common with soy), remelt the leftover wax to 65°C and pour a thin top-up layer to level them off.